Matthew S. Casto

 Mr. Casto previously served as in-house counsel for a national oil and gas producer.
 During his tenure, he managed and handled litigation for a multi-state area, handled surface disputes, encroachments, regulatory issues and assisted with land, administrative and transactional matters.

-Mr. Casto attended Montana State University at Billings and received a Bachelors of Arts in history and graduated with honors.
+Mr. Casto attended Montana State University at Billings and received a Bachelors of Arts in history and graduated with honors in 1996.
 In 1999, he graduated summa cum laude from Willamette University College of Law in Salem, Oregon.
 He also spent one year as a visiting student at Washington and Lee School of Law in Lexington, Virginia.

 Memberships and Affiliations